 Nobody enjoys buying insurance.
 You’re spending money you’d rather use on other expenses on a service you hope you never use.

-When you do have to use your insurance, you often find it doesn’t cover all expenses.
-You’re still left with out-of-pocket expenses.
+When you do have to use your insurance, you often find you’re still left with out-of-pocket expenses.
+For example:

 Critical illness insurance can help you fill in the gaps from other coverage.
 This type of policy provides a one-time cash payment to help the insured avoid major financial loss.
 The money provided by the policy can pay for out-of-pocket health care costs related to the critical illness or cover household expenses while the insured recovers.